bawkee/MdcAi/README.md

 - Uses actual Windows native UI technology which respects your Windows theme settings, dark/light modes, accent colors and looks consistent with other Windows apps.
 It automatically adapts UI to your device (tablet/desktop), DPI settings, multi-monitor setups, battery performance settings, etc. by letting Windows manage it.
 - Allows you to change AI settings and the "Premise" setting (GPT system message) in the middle of a conversation or across categories.
 This is extremely useful.
 If you have a PDF or a Word document you want to "discuss" on, just create a Category with that document as the premise and ask away.
 This is how all those "pdf chat" apps work anyway.
 GPT4 Turbo has a massive token limit so you won't need embeddings in 99% of use cases.

+## Is it free?

+Yes it is totally free and open-source.
+It asks nothing of you, _but_ you can certainly help by:
+- Reporting issues and bugs
+- Suggesting new feaures and ideas
+- Submitting a review on the app store and adding a star on this GitHub repo
+- Contributing to the code base if you have dev experience
+- Spreading the word and promoting the app further

 ## Screenshots

 ![CodingAssistant](https://github.com/bawkee/MdcAi/assets/38323343/86b40491-5075-49ba-853b-7654a7c61b1f)